Ahmed-3411/Exploring-Quantum-Feature-Maps-for-Machine-Learning/README.md

-#  Hybrid Quantum Machine Learning Demo
+#  Hybrid Quantum Machine Learning Dem

 This project demonstrates a simple **Hybrid Quantum-Classical Machine Learning model** using Qiskit and Scikit-learn.